kailash360/e-market/README.md

 - ### Both customers and sellers can register
     A customer can sign up on the website using a unique username.
 He can then place orders from his/her account.Sellers,too, will need to register using a unique username and can add products to sell.

-    It is always made sure that users cannot sign-up or login without providing all the required details.
+    It is always checked that users do not try to sign-up or login without providing all the required details.

 - ### Editable profile